 One time, a manager actually omitted during an interview that the team was switching their office to a new city in just a couple of months.
 I did the job that they urgently needed by working long hours, and then they didn’t renew me after 2 months.

-With age and due to chronic stress, I started developing some weird symptoms, like chronic insomnia, teeth grinding (I got permanent TMJ damage) and cortisol eye floaters to name a few, that could have but fortunately did not result in permanent eye damage.
+With age and due to chronic stress, I started developing some weird symptoms, like chronic insomnia, teeth grinding (I got permanent TMJ damage, that's a jaw medical condition) and cortisol eye floaters to name a few, that could have but fortunately did not result in permanent eye damage.

 Sounds like fun, right 😊?